🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 • Nevada

-1. States that medically legalize marijuana gain greater health benefits than those that fully legalize it.
-Meanwhile, states that fully legalize marijuana gain better economic benefits.
+1. States with medical cannabis laws gain greater health benefits than those that fully legalize it.
+Meanwhile, states that fully legalize recreational marijuana and also have state medical marijuana laws in place gain better economic benefits.

 2. Top 5 states benefiting the most economically from marijuana legalization